Landscape Architectural Accreditation Board (LAAB) Public Information Policy

 Cost of Attendance

-Required Summer Institute for entering students - $500.00 per week of 3 to 4 week Summer Institute
+Required Summer Institute for entering students - $500.00 per week of 4-week Summer Institute

 Ian L. McHarg Prize

 Established in 2001.
-Awarded to a graduating student who has demonstrated excellence in design and best exemplifies ecological ideals in contemporary and culturally pertinent ways.
-This prize is awarded in memory of Ian L. McHarg, 1920-2001, distinguished professor of landscape architecture, pioneer of ecological design and planning, and one of the most influential landscape architects of the twentieth century.
+Awarded to a graduating student who has demonstrated excellence in design which best exemplifies ecological ideals in contemporary and culturally pertinent ways.
+2001 was the inaugural year for this prize, in memory of Ian L. McHarg, 1920-2001, distinguished professor of landscape architecture, pioneer of ecological design and planning, and one of the most influential landscape architects of the twentieth century.

 Laurie D. Olin Prize in Landscape Architecture

 Awarded to a graduating student who has achieved a high academic record and demonstrated design excellence in the making of urban places.
-Laurie D. Olin is one of the world’s foremost leaders in contemporary landscape architecture and founder of the internationally acclaimed OLIN studio in Philadelphia, designing some of the world’s most significant urban public spaces.
-Established in 2010 by the OLIN studio in honor of Professor of Practice Olin who has served on Penn’s faculty of landscape architecture since 1974.
+Laurie D. Olin is one of the world’s foremost leaders in contemporary landscape architecture and founder of the internationally acclaimed OLIN studio in Philadelphia.
+The studio designs some of the world’s most significant urban public spaces.
+The prize was established in 2010 by the OLIN studio in honor of practice professor Olin who has served on Penn’s faculty of landscape architecture since 1974.

 John Dixon Hunt Prize in Theory and Criticism

 Awarded to a graduating student who has shown particular distinction in the theoretical and critical understanding of landscape architecture.
-The prize was established in 2004 and renamed in 2010 to honor the distinguished career of Professor Emeritus John Dixon Hunt.
+(Prior to 2010, this was called the Landscape Architecture Prize in Theory and Criticism).

 Eleanore T. Widenmeyer Prize in Landscape and Urbanism

-Established in 2004 through a bequest by Eleanore T. Widenmeyer in memory of her parents, Arthur E. Widenmeyer, Sr. and Lena R. Widenmeyer, is awarded to a graduating student who has achieved a high level of design synthesis between landscape and urbanism.
+Established in 2004 through a bequest by Eleanore T. Widenmeyer in memory of her parents Arthur E. Widenmeyer, Sr. and Lena R. Widenmeye.
+The prize is awarded to a graduating student who has achieved a high level of design synthesis between landscape and urbanism.

 Narendra Juneja Medal

-Awarded in memory of Associate Professor Narendra Juneja, who served the department with distinction from 1965-1981, to a graduating student who has demonstrated deep exceptional commitment to ecological and social ideals in landscape architecture.
+Awarded in memory of Associate Professor Narendra Juneja, who served the department with distinction from 1965 until his death in 1981, to a graduating student who has demonstrated deeply that they care for the ideas and ideals of the Department of Landscape Architecture.

 George Madden Boughton Prize

-Established in 1986 by Jestena C. Boughton in memory of her father, George Madden Boughton.
-Awarded to a graduating student in landscape architecture for design excellence with environmental and social consciousness and evidence of potential for future effective action in the field of landscape architecture.
+Established in 1986 by Justena C. Boughton in memory of her father, George Madden Boughton.
+Awarded to a graduating student in landscape architecture for excellent design with environmental and social consciousness, and evidence of potential for future effective action in the field of landscape architecture.

 Robert M. Hanna Prize in Design